adrian2793/mobileconfig/README.md

-# WiFi Mobile Configuration Profile Generator
+# Mobile Configuration Profile Generator

 ## Table of contents
   - [What does it do?](#what-does-it-do)